originalcindy/wax_wisdom/README.md

 Customer support features like live chat.

+Won’t Have (For Now) (Not in scope for the current project) Won’t Have (For Now) (Not in scope for the current project)

-Sprints
+## Sprints

-Project setup, GitHub configuration, Agile board setup, and initial database setup.
+**sprint 1** Project setup, GitHub configuration, Agile board setup, and initial database setup.
-Create blog models and views, implement list and detail pages, and add styling.
+**sprint 2**Create blog models and views, implement list and detail pages, and add styling.
-Create workshop and booking models, forms, and views.
+**sprint 3**Create workshop and booking models, forms, and views.
 Test booking functionality.
-Implement user authentication (register, login, logout) and role-based access.
+**sprint 4**Implement user authentication (register, login, logout) and role-based access.
-Create review model, forms, and views.
+**sprint 5**Create review model, forms, and views.
 Link reviews to workshops.
-Complete front-end styling (home page, blog, booking, reviews).
+**sprint 6**Complete front-end styling (home page, blog, booking, reviews).
-Write tests for models, forms, and views.
+**sprint 7**Write tests for models, forms, and views.
 Perform manual testing.
-Prepare deployment (static files, environment variables).
+**sprint 8**Prepare deployment (static files, environment variables).
-Deploy project to the cloud.
-Finalize README file with documentation.
+**sprint 9**Deploy project to the cloud.
+Finalise README file with documentation.

-Sample User Stories
+## Sample User Stories
 Blog
 As a user, I want to view a list of blog posts so that I can read about candle-related topics.
 As an admin, I want to create, edit, and delete blog posts so that I can manage content on the website.